I Spent an Afternoon With an Aritzia Stylist—My Spring Wardrobe Has Never Looked Better

 Outfit 3

-The best part about my Aritzia Style Advisor is that it felt like she knew my personal style even before I walked into the fitting room.
-This look is an elevated, easy take on my favorite spring essentials—denim, long trenches, and great denim.
-Putting them all together just made sense to both her and I. Plus, I was instantly enamored by the olive color for the trench coat.
+The best thing about my Aritzia style advisor is that she knew my personal style even before I walked into the fitting room.
+This look is an elevated, easy take on my favorite spring essentials: denim, long trenches, and great denim.
+Putting them all together just made sense to both her and me.
+Plus, I was instantly enamored by the olive color of the trench coat.
 It's a no-brainer way to make an otherwise boring coat feel exciting and fresh.
 Plus, you can never have too many trench coats in my book.

 Outfit 4

-I live in muted tones.
-White, creams, navy, black... so chocolate brown just made sense in my book.
-For this outfit, my Style Advisor suggested using texture as our driving force, pairing satin pants, my favorite Margaux suede ballet flats, and a cotton bomber jacket in the same color family.
-The striped shirt breaks up the mocha tones, and honestly, I'd be shocked if my fiancee didn't steal this shirt from me in the next couple of weeks as the weather gets warmer.
-It's such a good unisex, universal piece!
+I live in muted tones such as white, cream, navy, and black, so chocolate brown just made sense in my book.
+For this outfit, my style advisor suggested using texture as our driving force, pairing satin pants, my favorite Margaux suede ballet flats, and a cotton bomber jacket in the same color family.
+The striped shirt breaks up the mocha tones, and honestly, I'd be shocked if my fiancée didn't steal this shirt from me in the next couple of weeks as the weather gets warmer.
+It's such a good unisex piece!

 Outfit 5